Eddie Vedder: Film

-The character of Jackson Maine in the movie 'A Star is Born' was influenced by Eddie Vedder.
-Bradley Cooper, who wrote the screenplay, produced, directed and starred in the film as Jackson Maine, hung out with Vedder for four or five days to get some tips from him about the character.
+The character of Jackson Maine in the movie A Star is Born was partly influenced by Vedder.
+Bradley Cooper, who wrote the screenplay, produced, directed, and starred in the film as Jackson Maine, hung out with Vedder for four or five days to get some tips from him about the character.

+A documentary concert film highlighting Vedder's attempts to raise awareness for the rare disease epidermolysis bullosa premiered at the Tribeca Film Festival in the summer of 2025.

 Activism

-Discussing his views on current issues in the United States, Vedder said, "People on death row, the treatment of animals, women's right to choose.
+Vedder has used his role as a musician to speak on several politically-oriented themes.
+In 2009, he said, "People on death row, the treatment of animals, women's right to choose.
 So much in America is based on religious fundamentalist Christianity.
 Grow up!
 This is the modern world!"
 In 1992, Spin printed an article by Vedder, titled "Reclamation", which detailed his views on abortion.
-Vedder and Pearl Jam have consistently supported abortion rights and performed at Rock for Choice in 1994.
+Vedder and Pearl Jam performed at Rock for Choice in 1994.
 During the band's appearance on MTV Unplugged in 1992, Vedder stood up on his stool during the instrumental break of the song "Porch" and wrote "PRO-CHOICE" on his left arm with a magic marker.

-Vedder was outspoken in support of Green Party presidential candidate Ralph Nader in 2000 and played at Green Party super rallies in Chicago and New York City.
+Vedder was supportive of Green Party presidential candidate Ralph Nader in 2000 and played at Green Party super rallies in Chicago and New York City.
 Pearl Jam played a series of concerts on the 2004 Vote for Change tour, supporting the candidacy of John Kerry for U.S. president.
-Vedder told Rolling Stone magazine, "I supported Ralph Nader in 2000, but it's a time of crisis.
-We have to get a new administration in."
-In 2005, during Pearl Jam's first South American tour, Vedder stated, to the immediate and effusive support from the crowd in Rio de Janeiro, that "next time we come to Brazil, the world will be a better place to live, as George Bush will no longer be the President of the United States."
-Vedder supported the candidacy of Barack Obama in 2008 and 2012, Bernie Sanders in the 2016 and 2020 primaries, Hillary Clinton in 2016, and Joe Biden in 2020 against Donald Trump.
+"I supported Ralph Nader in 2000, but it's a time of crisis.
+We have to get a new administration in", Vedder told Rolling Stone magazine in 2004.
+In 2005, during Pearl Jam's first South American tour, Vedder said, "next time we come to Brazil, the world will be a better place to live, as George Bush will no longer be the President of the United States."
+Vedder supported Barack Obama in the 2008 presidential election, and 2012, Bernie Sanders in the 2016 and 2020 primaries, Hillary Clinton in the 2016 presidential election, and Joe Biden in the 2020 presidential election against Donald Trump.